Margery Forbes1

 Sir David Moncreiffe of that Ilk, 6th Bt. was born on 31 December 1788.1 He was the son of Sir Thomas Moncreiffe of that Ilk, 5th Bt. and Lady Elisabeth Ramsay.
 He married Helen Mackay, daughter of Captain Æneas Mackay, on 12 January 1819, as the result of a successful wager.2,3 He died on 20 November 1830 at age 41, winning as a result a bet with Whyte Melville, who was obliged to give the famous silver putter, bearing both their arms, to the Royal and Ancient Golf Club at St. Andrews for not dying first.1

-Sir David Moncreiffe of that Ilk, 6th Bt. was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of Major in 1814 in the service of the 3rd King's Own Light Dragoons.1 He succeeded to the title of 6th Baronet Moncreiffe [N.S., 1685] on 16 March 1818.4 He was Captain of Royal and Ancient Golf Club at St. Andrews, Fife, Scotland.4 He was President of the Royal Caledonian Hunt.4 He held the office of Deputy Lieutenant (D.L.) of Perthshire.1 He was admitted to Royal Company of Archers.1 He was He also had two daughters.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Major in 1814 in the 3rd King's Own Light Dragoons.1 He succeeded as the 6th Baronet Moncreiffe [N.S., 1685] on 16 March 1818.3 He was Captain of Royal and Ancient Golf Club at St. Andrews, Fife, ScotlandG.3 He was President of the Royal Caledonian Hunt.3 He was admitted to the Royal Company of Archers.1 He held the office of Deputy Lieutenant (D.L.) of Perthshire.1

 Children of Sir David Moncreiffe of that Ilk, 6th Bt. and Helen Mackay